Oriented pro-$\ell$ groups with the Bogomolov-Positselski property: Abstract

 \section{Abstract}

-For a prime number $\ell$ we say that an oriented pro-$\ell$ group $(G,\theta)$ has the Bogomolov property if the kernel of the canonical projection on its maximal $\theta$-abelian quotient $\pi^{\ab}_{G,\theta}\colon G\to G(\theta)$ is a free pro-$\ell$ group contained in the Frattini subgroup of $G$.
-We show that pro-$\ell$ groups of elementary type have the Bogomolov property (cf. Theorem~\ref{thm:one}).
+For a prime number $\ell$ we say that an oriented pro-$\ell$ group $(G,\theta)$ has the Bogomolov-Positselski property if the kernel of the canonical projection on its maximal $\theta$-abelian quotient $\pi^{\ab}_{G,\theta}\colon G\to G(\theta)$ is a free pro-$\ell$ group contained in the Frattini subgroup of $G$.
+We show that oriented pro-$\ell$ groups of elementary type have the Bogomolov-Positselski property (cf. Theorem~\ref{thm:one}).
 This shows that Efrat's Elementary Type Conjecture implies a positive answer to Positselski's version of Bogomolov's Conjecture on maximal pro-$\ell$ Galois groups of a field $\K$ in case that $\K^\times/(\K^\times)^\ell$ is finite.
-Secondly, it is shown that for an $H^\bullet$-quadratic oriented pro-$\ell$ group $(G,\theta)$ the Bogomolov property can be expressed by the injectivity of the transgression map $d_2^{2,1}$ in the Hochschild-Serre spectral sequence (cf. Theorem~\ref{thm:two}).
+Secondly, it is shown that for an $H^\bullet$-quadratic oriented pro-$\ell$ group $(G,\theta)$ the Bogomolov-Positselski property can be expressed by the injectivity of the transgression map $d_2^{2,1}$ in the Hochschild-Serre spectral sequence (cf. Theorem~\ref{thm:two}).

 \subjclass[2010]{Primary 12G05; Secondary 20E18, 20J06, 12F10}

 \keywords{Maximal pro-$\ell$ Galois groups, Bogomolov's Conjecture, oriented pro-$\ell$ groups, Kummerian oriented pro-$\ell$ groups}